Onifus/Onifus/README.md

 - 👋 Hi, I’m @Onifus
 - 👀 I’m interested in making software and games
-- 🌱 I’m currently learning ...
-C#, .NET and Unity
+- 🌱 I’m currently learning C, C++, Python
 - 📫 You can contact me on GitHub